hp4k1h5/agora/README.md

     carousel rotations.
 - 🌈 order book component. type `^` or `book` to see an order book for the active symbol.
-- ⌚ polling now available for all components.
-Use prefix-command `poll` or set config component key `pollMs` to a value greater than 10.

-### v0.0.10

-- 📺 improved window handling. `[new` keyword opens new windows. `x` closes targeted window. `[all` updates all targetable windows.
-- ℹ new help component. type `h` or `help`
-- `>` better repl focus and front behavior.
-English keywords for all commands.
-- 📉📈 technical indicators. use `%` indicator prefix to
-    overlay indicators, such as bollinger bands `%bbands`, weighted move average `%wma` and more. currently only a limited subset of iex's technical indicators will display correctly. _requires a paid iex subscription._ See [technical
-    indicator](./README.md#technical-indicator-prefix)
-- 📊 sector performance

 ---